htcondor/htcondor-ce/docs/batch-system-integration.md

 Generic Routes
 --------------

 This section contains general information about job routes that can be used regardless of the type of batch system at your site.
 New routes should be placed in `/etc/condor-ce/config.d/99-local.conf`, not the original `02-ce-*.conf`.

 ### Required fields

 The minimum requirements for a route are that you specify the type of batch system that jobs should be routed to and a name for each route.
-Default routes can be found in `/usr/share/condor-ce/config.d/02-ce-<batch system>-defaults.conf`, provided by the `osg-ce-<batch system>` packages.
+Default routes can be found in `/usr/share/condor-ce/config.d/02-ce-<batch system>-defaults.conf`, provided by the `htcondor-ce-<batch system>` packages.

 #### Batch system

 Each route needs to indicate the type of batch system that jobs should be routed to.
 For HTCondor batch systems, the `TargetUniverse` attribute needs to be set to `5` or `"vanilla"`.
 For all other batch systems, the `TargetUniverse` attribute needs to be set to `9` or `"grid"` and the `GridResource` attribute needs to be set to `"batch <batch system>"` (where `<batch system>` can be one of `pbs`, `slurm`, `lsf`, or `sge`).

 ```hl_lines="3 7 8"
 JOB_ROUTER_ENTRIES @=jre